darko1002001/android-rest-client/README.md

 # Changelog:

+## Release 1.3.5

+  Fix issue with add param with token provider
+  Added socket timeout and connection timeout setters by calling `getClient().set...` inside any of the request classes.

 ## Release 1.3.0

    Added Entity body requests which are now the base class for the String body request.